xlab-si/ServiceNow_CMDB/README.md

 ## Prerequisites

-- Clone the repository and zip the `ManageIQ` and `ServiceNow` directories.
+- Clone the repository and zip the `ServiceNow` directoriy.
 - Download the dialogs yaml file from [ServiceNow_Dialogs](https://github.com/xlab-si/ServiceNow_Dialogs).
 - Make sure you have a running instance of ManageIQ (the steps in this document are performed in ManageIQ's UI).
 - Make sure you have a running Servicenow Instance and the required credentials.